-SCI-Arc receives applications from over fifty countries each year.
+SCI-Arc receives applications from over 90 countries each year.
 In order to account for the diversity of international educational systems, students applying from schools abroad are required to submit additional application materials.

 - Evaluated Transcripts

 - Official TOEFL, IELTS, or Duolingo English Test Score